eriadam/argo-workflows/docs/multi-cluster.md

 You can only provide one secret for each cluster.

 Secrets alone are not enough to allow a workflow to create resources in another namespace.
-By default, workflows are only allowed to create workflows in their own namespace.
-You also need to create a Casbin RBAC policy and this must be mounted at /auth/policy.csv in the workflow-controller:
+By default, workflows are only allowed to create resources in their own namespace.
+You need to create a auth policy and this must be mounted at /auth/policy.csv in the workflow-controller:

 ```yaml
 kind: ConfigMap